creationix/js-git/specs/fs.md

 ## writeStream(path, [options]) -> sink -> continuable

-Create a min-stream sink that saves the stream to disk.
+Create a simple-stream sink that saves the stream to disk.

   - options.mode - create file with custom mode (base 8 string or integer)